lachlan748/data_platform/README.md

 3. Your python/ansible source machine's public SSH key has been copied to your data controller.

-4. Ensure your data_controller hostname is 'localhost', otherwise netbox docker will fail to start.
+4. Ensure your data_controller hostname is 'localhost', otherwise netbox docker may fail to start.

 ## Setting up your environment